 An example that illustrates the complexity of a DNA repair pathway is the replacement of a damaged cytosine (C) residue.
 Cytosine in DNA can be attacked by nitric oxide (which may be in the air or may be generated by nitrates and nitrites found in cured meats).
 In this attack, the amino group of C is lost: this deamination converts C to the base uracil (U).
 And if it is copied in the next round of DNA synthesis prior to cell division, the base adenosine (A) would be laid down in the complementary strand, not guanosine (G) (C pairs with G; U with A).
 Thus, a mutation.

 U is not normally found in DNA — it’s a component of RNA, but not DNA.
 Its aberrant presence in DNA is detected by an enzyme specific for that function, which begins the repair process.
 First, that enzyme cuts the bond linking the U to the DNA sugar-phosphate backbone.
 Then another enzyme cleaves the backbone on both sides of the lesion.
 Then another enzyme adds the proper residue, C (guided by the G on the complementary strand of the DNA), and finally yet another enzyme seals the break.
-Like the crew repairing a pothole in the road, many different functions: some cruise the streets looking for damage, some put up barricades and control traffic around the site, some hammer up the broken pavement, some pour in the fresh tar to repair the road.
+There is a variety of jobs, just as for the crew repairing a pothole in the road, where some workers cruise the streets looking for damage, some put up barricades and control traffic around the site, some hammer out the broken pavement, some pour in the fresh tar to repair the road.
 (I can’t think of a parallel to the guy in the suit and hard hat holding a clipboard.)

 The 160+ human enzymes involved in DNA repair recognize breakage of chemical bonds, modifications of bases, and cross-linking of strands or bases within a strand, among other perturbations.
-Many of these enzymes make other contributions to cellular life as well: for example, the enzyme that seals the break in the example of deaminated U removal also seals DNA breaks wherever they occur.
+Many of these enzymes make other contributions to cellular life as well: for example, the enzyme that seals the break after removal of uracil seals DNA breaks wherever they occur.
 All cells have a form of this enzyme (it’s called a ‘ligase’; it ligates the strands at the site of a break).
 Even some viruses code for ligase.

 Indeed, the systems for DNA repair are similar, where they are present, in simple organism and in complex ones.
 Higher organisms like us have more of them.
-We’ve learned a great deal about DNA repair from single-cell organisms as simple as the gut bacterium E. coli.
+But we’ve learned a great deal about DNA repair from organisms as simple as the gut bacterium E. coli.
 E. coli has one-one-thousandth as much DNA as human cells, but some very similar DNA repair systems.
-It was a lot easier working out the mechanisms of repair in bacteria and then looking for them in human cells, than going directly to the study of human cells themselves.
+And it was a lot easier working out the mechanisms of repair in bacteria and then looking for them in human cells, than going directly to the study of human cells themselves.
 Thank you, biological homology.

 Because of the DNA repair systems, the number of damaging events that persist to form mutations is minute.
 An estimated rate of mutation is 10-40 per year for cells of various phenotypes (scattered over more than 3 billion base pairs) (2).
 During that year, the number of DNA damaging events taking place in the cell is in the order of 10 million; all but a couple of them per million events having been repaired.